avoccado/avoccado-firmware-avr/README.md

 - Maxim MAX1555 LiPo/LiIo Charger,
 - 1sXp 18650 LiCoO2 cells

-[1] The first prototype was a wooden cube which contained all the **c3pow** electronics.
+[1] The first prototype was a wooden cube which contained all the **Avoccado** electronics.
 However the encasing may be arbitrary and not cubical at all, thus switchcube is now deprecated.
+C3POW was the working title for the pre-alpha version.